angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 - Grindstone
 :::

-This is a consideration when facing any Painter variant.
 You can find yourself in a situation whereby your opponent may have an active :card[Grindstone] and the mana to activate it but you otherwise have a window to try and win.
-Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but it is possible to play around.
+Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but the following pile covers all possible cases to resolve the Oracle with at most 2 cards left while passing the turn.

-> {U}{U} + ({U}{U}) + Cantrip
+> PTT + {U}{U}

 :::row{variant=PILE}
-- Pnd
-- Pnd
 - SW
 - EoA
+- TO
+- SW
 - TO
 :::